 Smartphone App Judged More Reliable Than Eye Witness in Distracted Driving Case

 Please note that the lower court decisions in this matter were reversed by the BC Court of Appeal in June 2020.
-Please review the updated decision as this no longer is represented as the court state of law.
+Please review the updated decision as this no longer is representative as the court state of the law.

 In a July 16, 2018 court decision, Regina v.
 Patrick F. Tannhauser, a local Victoria man was able to prove his innocence, beating a distracted driving charge.
 He was successful, despite eyewitness testimonies of police officers, by using an application on his smartphone.
 While Mr. Tannhauser was seen holding his phone while driving, in a position that it could be used, he was able to prove that he could not have used his cell phone because software on his phone prohibited its’ use while driving.

 Had he been found guilty, the fine for a single distracted driving violation ticket would have been $368, and 4 penalty points that will be applied a driver’s record, according to the Motor Vehicle Act.
 On a first infraction, these points would also result in a driver paying a further $175 ICBC Driver Penalty Point premium, for a total of $543 for a first infraction.

 Mr. Tannhauser worked for Orkin, a pest control service, and driving was a necessity of his job.

 On August 17th, 2017, Cst.
 Buerfeind and his colleagues were conducting a cell phone and seat belt compliance campaign.
 The routine was performed in View Royal, at a time when cars would be moving slowly, known as the “Colwood Crawl”.
 Cst.
 Buerfiend testified that he saw Mr. Tannhauser holding and handling his phone, though he could not see if the screen of the device was lit.